the3deer/android-3D-model-viewer/README.md

 * Collada support is limited.
 Collada renderer currently supports a maximum of 60 bones.
 * In order to see models in 3D virtual reality, you need red-cyan and/or VR glasses
-* If you have any issue in general,please open an issue and attach model if possible, specifying Android version and Device model.
+* If you have any issue in general, please open an issue and attach model if possible, specifying Android version and Device model.

 About